By wearing wrist and ankle weights while walking, you can increase the benefits of your workouts.

-Though not recommended if you are just embarking on a walking program, if you’ve been exercising for a while and you feel your workouts aren’t benefitting you as much as they used to, incorporating weights will increase the challenge.
+Though not recommended if you are just embarking on a walking program, if you’ve been exercising for a while and feel your workouts aren’t benefitting you as much as they used to, incorporating weights will increase the challenge.

 Wrist and Ankle Weights Weight Loss Benefits

 According to research undertaken by the University of Alberta, Edmonton, Canada, wearing wrist weights while walking burns additional calories.
-This can result in greater weight loss, compared with people who don’t use wrist weights while walking for exercise.
+This can result in more significant weight loss than walking for exercise without wearing wrist weights.

-According to the American Council on Exercise (ACE) wearing wrist weights of between 1 and 3 pounds when exercising, can elevate your heart rate by as much as ten beats per minute.
+According to the American Council on Exercise (ACE), wearing wrist weights of between 1 and 3 pounds when exercising can elevate your heart rate by as much as ten beats per minute.
 As a result, you will burn up to 15% more calories.

-Wrist and Ankle Weights Muscle Toning Benefits
+Muscle Toning Benefits

 How to Start Using Wrist and Ankle Weights

-Be sure to securely attach the weights to your wrists and ankles, and walk as you normally do.
-Taking very long steps and swinging your arms in an exaggerated fashion, can result in muscle strain.
+Be sure to securely attach the weights and walk as you usually do.
+Taking very long steps and exaggeratedly swinging your arms can result in muscle strain.

-Avoiding Injuries When Walking with Wrist and Ankle Weights
+How to Avoid Injuries When Walking with Wrist and Ankle Weights

-If you’re in doubt as to whether they will harm or benefit you, consult with your healthcare provider or a certified personal trainer.
+If you’re in doubt as to whether they will harm or benefit you, consult your healthcare provider or a certified personal trainer.

-If you are reasonably fit, you are not experiencing any joint pain and you want to try using wrist and ankle weights while walking, start with very light weights and only wear them for a few minutes at a time initially.
+If you are reasonably fit, are not experiencing any joint pain, and you want to try using wrist and ankle weights while walking, start with very light weights and only wear them for a few minutes at a time initially.